diyscif/diyscif/scif-thesis.md

 of the SCIF.
 Air ducts and vents also present a significant challenge in sound attenuation.
-If untreated they can serve as direct transmission paths for sound waves out of the SCIF and eliminate all benefits gained from a carefully designed shell system.
+If untreated they can serve as direct transmission paths for sound waves out of the SCIF and eliminate all benefits gained from a carefully designed double-shell system.
 In order to treat air ducts and vents it is necessary to insert some type of silencer.
 These can be reflection mufflers, wall mufflers or active noise cancelling systems.
 Reflection mufflers work eclusively through reflection.
 Cross-section changes, branch-offs and inserted chambers reflect sound waves internally and decrease their energy.
 Wall mufflers work through absorption _and_ reflection.
 Absorbant wall lining or slim absorbant channels are used to reflect sound waves internally.
-Additionally, these sound waves lose energy into the mufflers absorbant surfaces. [@moeser2009, pp. 285-328]
+Additionally, these sound waves lose energy into the mufflers absorbant surfaces.
+[@moeser2009, pp. 285-328]

 Active noise cancelling systems produce anti-sound, amplitude inverted sound waves, to cancel out sound.
 They are limited in frequency range and aereal